proust01/wine-search-app-frontend/README.md

 ### `Edit Page with MongoDB`
 On top of Task Requirements, I added Edit Page for Edit current Wind data.\
 By clicking Edit Icon on top of Wine Info Page, you can open editing page for current wine data.\
-All current wine data is already fetched in input box so you can only change the data you need.
-However, due to time line for task, it only uploads first component for the wine.
+All current wine data is already fetched in the input box so you can only change the data you need.
+However, due to the timeline for task, it only uploads the first component for the wine.
 Rest is remained to be fixed later on.\
-`CAUTION : YOU MUST INSTALL MONGODB AND SEED DATA TO MONGODB FIRST!
+`CAUTION : YOU MUST INSTALL MongoDB AND SEED DATA TO MONGODB FIRST!
 (See below for more info)`\

 ### `Auto-Complete Search Box`
-For task requirement, I completed auto-complete search.
-It starts when you try to input any word in input box and close once you click outside.
-It design to search both lotCode and Description together.
-Delete Search Words button will be generated once it has more than 1 search word in input box.
+For task requirement, I completed the auto-complete search.
+It starts when you try to input any word in the input box and close once you click outside.
+It design to search both lot code and Description together.
+Delete Search Words button will be generated once it has more than 1 search word in the input box.

 ### `Show More Button`
 For task requirement, I implemented Show more Button for long messages.
-If wine has More than 3 components to show, it creates show more button and it'll show 2 more contents evenry time you click.
+If wine has More than 3 components to show, it creates show more button and it'll show 2 more contents every time you click.

 # Getting Started with Wine Search App (Frontend)